sid00002/go-crud/README.md

 - **CompileDaemon**: Used for hot reload
 - **GoDotEnv**: To configure environment files

+## Routes

+- /posts/ Get aall the books stored in DB
+- /posts/ (POST) Create a new Book
+- /posts/:id (GET) Get existing book by bookId
+- /posts/:id (PUT) Update a Book

 ## Installation

 To install the project dependencies, follow these steps: